nasrauhl/railsfriends/README.md

 # APPLICATION

 Hello.
-My name is Mohamad Nasrullah.
+My name is Nasrullah.
 A beginner coder - true to its core definition.

-This is my first Git repositories.
-Many more to come, of course.
+This is my first Git repository.
+Many more to come, fingers crossed.

-Follow my SNS @nasrauhl
+Follow my SNS tq @nasrauhl